arcusmaximus/SottrModTools/Documentation.md

 exception is when both skeletons were merged with "Keep originals.")

-However, if you select the mesh and go to Blender's Data Properties tab (green triangle), you'll find a panel labeled "SOTTR Mesh Properties" with a button named "Fix Vertex Group Names."
+However, if you select the mesh and go to Blender's Data Properties tab (green triangle), you'll find a panel labeled "TR Mesh Properties" with a button named "Fix Vertex Group Names."
 If you click this, the addon will match the vertex groups with the parent armature's bones based on global ID, and rename the vertex groups so they have the correct local ID.
 This way, you can reuse the mesh after all.